Sensaphone/ValuStor/README.md

 All write operations are performed atomically, but depending on the consistency level unexpected results may occur.
 If the order is strictly important, all reads and writes must be performed at QUORUM consistency or higher.
 There is no way to read-and-modify (including prepending/appending) data atomically.

+## Future
+There are a number of new features on the roadmap.
+1. Compound key support (with multiple reads)
+2. Improved support for asynchronous distributed message queue applications.
+3. Integration with [JSON for Modern C++](https://github.com/nlohmann/json) for easy document storage.
+4. File storage and access, à la [GridFS/Mongo](https://docs.mongodb.com/manual/reference/program/mongofiles/)
+5. Command line programs useful for scripting, etc.
+6. Counter type support (increment/decrement)

 ## License
 MIT License